suixinsuo/olympus-protocol/docs/GettingStarted.md

     assert.equal((await fund.currentNumberOfInvestors()).toNumber(), 0);
 ```

-In the test cases are more investments and withdraws, but is enough to check it once.
+In the test cases, there are more investments and withdrawals, but it is enough to check the counter only once.

 2. Checking the special scenarios

-Only two investors are allowed at the same time,
-but we wanted to allow to a current investor keep investing.
+Only two investors are allowed at the same time, but we wanted to allow current investors to keep investing.

-In the test we invest 1 ETH, lets do it in two
+In the test above we invested 1 ETH, lets split it into two
-parts, invest 0.5 ETH twice.
-(So will start withdraw 1 ETH at the end of the code)
+parts, investing 0.5 ETH twice.
+(So will start withdrawing 1 ETH at the end of the code)

 ```javascript